Larger than Life (mixtape): Commercial performance

 Larger than Life debuted at number eleven on the US Billboard 200 chart, earning 42,000 album-equivalent units (including 1,000 copies in pure album sales) in its first week.
 This became Brent Faiyaz's third US top-twenty debut on the chart.
 The album also accumulated a total of 54.1 million on-demand official streams from the set's tracks.
+Eight of Larger than Life's tracks had charted on the Hot R&B/Hip-Hop Songs chart.